SwiftERM Hyper-personalisation for ecommerce email marketing

 Data and analytics leaders must:

-• Define their role as leader of a business center delivering key insights to decision makers across the organisation.
-Act more like an internal consulting company with its own P&L than a business support function that represents a cost center to the rest of the business.
+• Define their role as leader of a business centre delivering key insights to decision-makers across the organisation.
+Act more like an internal consulting company with its P&L than a business support function that represents a cost centre to the rest of the business.

 • Plan their D&A strategy in the context of ecosystem thinking where each element impacts and is impacted by the whole.
 This means investments in D&A teams must work with their Enterprise Architect colleagues to ensure D&A capabilities are factored into a consistent broad technical architecture as well the balance of risk and reward D&A investments can bring.